praneeetha1/Recipe-Analysis/README.md

 ## 📊 Results

 ### 🔹 Top Ingredients
-The top ingredients by usage count include salt, butter, sugar, onion, and water.
+Since most of the data contains recipes of desserts, the top ingredients include salt, butter, sugar, onion, and water.

 ![Word Cloud of Most Common Ingredients](extracted_images/image_8.png)

 ### 🔹 Distribution of Recipes by Category
-A pie chart shows the distribution of recipes, with top categories like Meal, Dessert, and Meat leading.

 ![Recipe Distribution by Category](extracted_images/image_3.png)